Itakello/itakello_logging/README.md

-logging.debug("This is a debug message") logging.info("This is an info message") logging.warning("This is a warning message") logging.error("This is an error message") logging.critical("This is a critical message")
+logging.debug("This is a debug message") logging.info("This is an info message") logging.instruction("This is an instruction message") logging.confirmation("This is a confirmation message") logging.warning("This is a warning message") logging.error("This is an error message") logging.critical("This is a critical message")